preetdhanani/preetdhanani/README.md

 ### What I'm working on

-- **Master's Thesis** - Agentic AI systems + RLHF-aligned LLMs
 - **At Infinite Mind** - On-premise RLHF pipelines (privacy-first, no external APIs) and production RAG systems with hybrid retrieval, reranking, and real-time monitoring for enterprise clients
-- **Exploring** - Multi-agent orchestration, LLM evaluation frameworks, reasoning in constrained environments
+- **Exploring** - Multi-agent orchestration(Architech), LLM evaluation frameworks, reasoning in constrained environments

 ---